arkhoss/terraform-aws-eks-roles/README.md

 # terraform-aws-eks-roles

-A terraform module to create all necessary resources to create Admin, Operations and ViewOnly AWS policy/roles and its respective ClusterRoles, ClusterRoleBindings and its ConfigMap aws-auth.
+A terraform module to create all necessary resources for Admin, Operations and ViewOnly AWS policies/roles and its respective ClusterRoles, ClusterRoleBindings and its ConfigMap aws-auth.
 Inspired by and adapted from [this doc](https://www.terraform.io/docs/providers/aws/guides/eks-getting-started.html) and its [source code](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/eks-getting-started).
 Read the [AWS docs on EKS to get connected to the k8s dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html).

 ## Assumptions

 * You have an EKS cluster in an AWS Account
-* You have an AWS CLI installation with access as system:master to the EKS Cluster
+* You have an AWS CLI with access to AWS Account were EKS cluster exist
 * You have an AWS user with sufficient permissions to create IAM policies and IAM roles
+* You have a kubeconfig file with access as system:master to the EKS Cluster

 ## Usage example

-A full example is contained in the [examples/basic directory](https://linkhere!).
+A full example is contained in the [examples/basic directory](https://gitlab.com/arkhoss/terraform-aws-eks-roles/-/tree/master/examples).

 ```hcl